-The U.S. Geological Survey and agencies of the State of Indiana have had cooperative agreements for the systematic collection of streamflow records since 1930, for ground-water levels since 1940, for lake stages since 1943, and for water-quality records since 1951.
+The U.S. Geological Survey (USGS) and organizations of the Commonwealth of Pennsylvania have had cooperative agreements for the systematic collection of surface-water records during the periods 1919-21 and 1931 to date, water-quality records from 1944 to date, and ground-water records from 1925 to date.
 Organizations that supplied data are acknowledged in station manuscripts.
-Organizations that assisted in collecting data in this report through cooperative agreement with the U.S. Geological Survey are:
+Organizations that assisted in collecting data for this report through cooperative agreements with the USGS are listed below.